xetus-oss/docker-archiva/README.md

 # Using this image

 There are several ways to deploy an Apache Archiva environment with this image.
-The simpliest is to just start it up via the command line.
+The simplest is to just start it up via the command line.

 ## Using the `docker` command